Questions Parents Ask College Coaches

 Medical Questions

-You want to make sure your daughter has medical access no matter where she attends college.
+You want to make sure your athlete has a clear idea of the medical side of things.
+They won’t have you with them most of the time.
 Medical care will differ for each program and campus.
 Here are some things to ask:

-• If my daughter needs to see a doctor, how does that work?
+• What if athletes need to see a doctor, how does that work?

-• If my daughter gets injured in practice or games, how does that work?
+• What if athletes get injured in practice or games, how does the insurance work?

-• Do you have athletic insurance or will she still be on my insurance?
+• Do they have athletic insurance or will they need to be on my insurance?

 • Are the team doctors on campus or off campus?